oracle-devrel/technology-engineering/data-platform/analytical-data-platform-lakehouse/workload-architecture-documents/data-warehouse-analytics-for-IT/files/data-warehouse-analytics-for-IT-wad.md

 **Oracle Lift Activities:**

-Migration from OBIEE to OAC and deploy in all environments, Pre-Production and Production.
+Migration from OBIEE to OAC and deploy in all environments, Pre-Production, and Production.

 -   Technical Migration of the production repository and catalog, from OBIEE 12.2.0.4 to OAC.
 -   Review Errors and Warnings of the repository.
 -   Configuration of connections pools.
 -   Revision Warnings/Errors.
 -   Technical validation tests of 3 Dashboards.
--   Deploy in the rest of environments (Pre-Production) of the repository and catalog shared, and configuration of connections.
+-   Deploy in the rest of the environments (Pre-Production) of the repository and catalog shared and configuration of connections.
 -   Management & Coordinate tasks with Oracle Consulting.

 **Activities Not Provided by Oracle Lift:**